notsafeadults64/CharGrinn_Modlist/README.md

 14. Go to the Merdia State and select your origin.
 15. Sleep in the bed (unless you selected the _Escape from this cell_ option).
 	- Note: Vanilla Start is *NOT* tested and should not be selected.
-16. Unpause screen once your location loads (you will switch to 1st person).
+16. Unpause screen once your location loads (you *may* switch to 1st person).
-17. Select difficulty level for *Moonlight Tales*
-18. On-Screen message will state *Sunhelm: Started*, find a nearby bed to finish this setup.
-19. Select *OK* after you wake.
+17. Allow on-screen messages to complete.
-20. Open the System Menu and select *Mod Configuration*
+18. Open the System Menu and select *Mod Configuration*
-21. Scroll down to *MCM Recorder*
+19. Scroll down to *MCM Recorder*
-22. Select *NSAF64_Before You Begin* and follow pop-up message windows.
+20. Select *NSAF64_Before You Begin* and follow pop-up message windows.
-23. Once all on-screen messages and pop-up windows are gone, press the BACKSPACE key for Immersive Equipment Display (IED) options.
+21. Once all messages are gone, select your Class using the Class Selection Magic option.
-24. In Display Manager, select the NSAF64_Presets and click APPLY
-25. In Gear positioning, select the NSAF64_Presets and click APPLY.
-Press ESC to close IED.
-26. SAVE YOUR GAME and EXIT Skyrim.
+22. SAVE YOUR GAME!
-27. Launch Char Grinn profile again through MO2
-28. Load your game and start your journey!!
+23. Start your journey!!

 </details>